int128/gradle-ssh-plugin/README.md

 ### Task configuration

-Within `SshTask` closure, following methods and properties are available:
+In the `SshTask` closure, following methods and properties are available:
   * `session(remote)` - Adds a session to the remote host.
   * `session(remotes)` - Adds each session of remote hosts.
 If a list is given, sessions will be executed in order.
 Otherwise, order is not defined.
   * `config(key: value)` - Adds an configuration entry.
 All configurations are given to JSch.
 This method overwrites entries if same defined in convention.